Obstetrics and Gynaecology

-The Discipline of Obstetrics and Gynaecology specialises in education and research in the wellbeing of women, their babies, the reproductive health of men, and the health of future generations.
-We are internationally-recognised for excellence in these areas.
+The Discipline of Obstetrics and Gynaecology specialises in education and research in the wellbeing and reproductive health of women and their babies, the reproductive health of men, and the health of future generations.
+We are internationally recognised for excellence in these areas.

-The discipline has a strong clinical and research presence within the Lyell McEwin, Modbury Public, Royal Adelaide, The Queen Elizabeth and Women’s and Children’s hospitals, as well as the University of Adelaide’s Robinson Research Institute (RRI).
+The discipline has clinical and research presence within the Lyell McEwin, Modbury Public, Royal Adelaide, The Queen Elizabeth and Women’s and Children’s hospitals, as well as the University of Adelaide’s Robinson Research Institute (RRI).

 Extensive undergraduate teaching

 The Discipline of Obstetrics and Gynaecology teaches human reproductive health as part of the Bachelor of Health and Medical Sciences, Bachelor of Health and Medical Sciences (Advanced), and the Bachelor of Medical Studies/Doctor of Medicine programs, offering students a progressive academic environment, with world-leading teachers and researchers.

 - provide mentored training and education in scientific research methods